 Pangani town is an Old Port as well as great diversity of tropical marine dwellers.
 This town is located at the point where the massive Pangani River empties itself into the Indian Ocean.
 Pangani River collects all its water from Mt Kilimanjaro and Meru and it passes through the northern side of the town, separating the old buildings and the present-day market from the farms and small houses on the southern side.
 The river itself requires a ferry to cross, its dark brown waters filled heavily with alluvial silt as it meanders slowly into the ocean.
 On either side of the little town, coconut palms and sisal plantations undulate towards the horizon.
-Here you will enjoy coastline with clean beaches where endangered Green Turtles breeds, coral reefs, and historic sites.
+Here you will enjoy a coastline with clean beaches where endangered Green Turtles breeds, coral reefs, and historic sites.

 Once a center of Swahili trade with the African mainland; the town of Pangani is now a sleepy backwater with little memories of days of splendor.
 The old German administrative boma still stands behind a colonnade of tall shade trees and the former prison, painted a fading ochre red, looks over the river’s lazy waters.
 Old houses along the main road offer lived-in examples of colonial and traditional Swahili architecture, the buildings slowly crumbling against the monsoon winds.
 Visitors passing through the area would do well to explore what remains of the old town on foot.
 Even a short walk rewards visitors with a glimpse of quiet life in the old trading towns along the Swahili Coast.

 Pangani Offers the Following Activities;

 -Historical town tour, explore Historic buildings of Pangani town, slave market, old port, and slave routes

 -A boat trip to Maziwe Marine Park Island for swimming, sun-bathing, snorkeling, and watching dolphins